VOLUNTEERS ARE ESSENTIAL TO THE MAY PERFORMANCE

 BALCONY MONITORS

 Monitors sit with performers in the audience before or after they perform.
-They escort dancers from the Balcony or Orchestra Pit to the stage at Intermission or vice versa.
-They help maintain quiet and order while dancers are members of the audience and while they are transitioning spaces.
+They escort dancers from the Balcony to the stage at Intermission or vice versa.
+They help maintain quiet and order while dancers are members of the audience and during transitions between spaces.

 WHO CAN VOLUNTEER?